Default Bayes Factors for Testing the (In)equality of Several Population Variances: Introduction

 Testing the (in)equality of variances is important in many sciences and applied contexts.
 In engineering, for example, researchers may want to assess whether a new, cheaper measurement instrument achieves the same precision as the gold standard \parencite{sholts2011comparison}.
 In genetics and medicine, scientists are not only interested in studying the genetic effect on the mean of a quantitative trait, but also on its variance \parencite{pare2010use}.
 In economics and archeology, ideas such as that increased economic production should reduce variability in products directly lead to statistical hypotheses on variances \parencite{kvamme1996alternative}.
 In a court of law, one may be interested in reducing unwanted variability in civil damage awards and may want to compare how different interventions reduce this variability \parencite{saks1997reducing}.
 In psychology, educational researchers may be interested in studying how the variance in pupil's mathematical ability changes across school grades \parencite{aunola2004developmental}.

-While there exist several classical $p$-value tests for assessing the (in)equality of population variances \parencite[e.g.,][]{levene1961robust, brown1974robust, gastwirth2009impact}, testing such hypotheses has received little attention from a Bayesian perspective.
-Such a perspective, however, would offer practitioners the possibility (a) to quantify evidence in favor of the null hypothesis \parencite[e.g.,][]{morey2016philosophy}, (b) allow one to incorporate prior knowledge \parencite[e.g.,][]{o2006uncertain}, (c) to use sequential sampling designs which in many cases is more cost-effective \parencite[e.g., than a fixed-$N$ design, see][]{stefan2019tutorial}, and (d) to translate theoretical predictions more easily into statistical hypotheses by specifying equality and inequality constraints \parencite[e.g.,][]{hoijtink2008bayesian}.
+While there exist several classical \( p \)-value tests for assessing the (in)equality of population variances \parencite[e.g.,][]{levene1961robust, brown1974robust, gastwirth2009impact}, testing such hypotheses has received little attention from a Bayesian perspective.
+Such a perspective, however, would offer practitioners the possibility (a) to quantify evidence in favor of the null hypothesis \parencite[e.g.,][]{morey2016philosophy}, (b) allow one to incorporate prior knowledge \parencite[e.g.,][]{o2006uncertain}, (c) to use sequential sampling designs which in many cases is more cost-effective \parencite[e.g., than a fixed-\( N \) design, see][]{stefan2019tutorial}, and (d) to translate substantive predictions more easily into statistical hypotheses by specifying equality and inequality constraints \parencite[e.g.,][]{boing2018automatic,hoijtink2008bayesian}.

-In light of these benefits and recent recommendations to go beyond $p$-value testing \parencite{wasserstein2016asa}, we develop default Bayes factor tests \parencite[e.g.,][]{consonni2018prior, ly2016harold, jeffreys1939theory} for the (in)equality of several population variances.
+In light of these benefits and recent recommendations to go beyond \( p \)-value testing \parencite{wasserstein2016asa}, we develop default Bayes factor tests \parencite[e.g.,][]{consonni2018prior, jeffreys1939theory, ly2016harold, ly2016evaluation} for the (in)equality of several population variances.
 Our work is inspired by \textcite[][pp. 222-224]{jeffreys1939theory}, who developed a test for the ``agreement of two standard errors''.
-Equipped with our procedure, researchers are able to state graded evidence both for the case of testing assumptions of other tests (e.g., the equality of variances assumption in the Student's $t$-test), as well as testing substantive (e.g., order-constrained) hypotheses on variances directly.
+Equipped with our procedure, researchers are able to state graded evidence both for the case of testing assumptions of other tests (e.g., the equality of variances assumption in the Student's \( t \)-test), as well as testing order-constrained hypotheses on variances directly.

-This paper is structured as follows.
-In the first part, we derive a default prior for the $K = 2$ group case and discuss sensible choices for the scale of the prior.
-We describe a one-sample test that follows directly from our two-sample procedure and compare our method to a fractional Bayes factor procedure proposed by \textcite{boing2018automatic} for $K = 2$ groups.
-We illustrate our procedure on three real-world examples, extending it to allow order-constrained and interval null hypotheses.
-In the second part, we generalize the Bayes factor to $K > 2$ groups and propose an efficient procedure to evaluate (in)equality constraints based on bridge sampling \parencite{meng1996simulating, gronau2017tutorial}.
-We apply the $K > 2$ method to two data sets from archeology and educational psychology.
-All derivations and proofs are given in the appendix.